 I have backpacked.
 I have lived.
 I have worked.
 I have volunteered throughout South America.
 Quito and Salvador are my great chapters for my book called life.
 So far I have the chapter ” My so-Called Ecuadorian Life” about my three years living back to the place of my birth. “ My so-called Brazilian Life” is about my time in Brazil with almost a year living in Salvador da Bahia, and temporary hopping in Rio de Janeiro.

 What was a two-month backpacking vacation has now turned into more than three years since I left my Chicago life.
-In a journey of finding myself within all these hyphens, I went to be (re)rooted in South America to find those answers of identity and my personal mission in life.
+In a journey of finding myself within all these hyphens, I left to be (re)rooted in South America to find those answers of identity and my personal mission in life.

 I travel beyond wanderlust.
 I want to know, interact, connect, share stories, and tell you about these stories.
 Human connection more than “likes.”